rajakumar8700/Project_4-D.S-/README.md

 # 🎥 Anime Recommendation System

 This project builds an **Anime Recommendation System** using machine learning and data analysis on the [Anime Dataset](anime.csv).
-It analyzes anime ratings, genres, and user preferences to generate meaningful recommendations.
+It analyzes anime ratings, genres, and user preferences to generate Top 8 meaningful recommendations.

 ---